 Clinical placements

-I have worked with several well-established counselling agencies, where I gained a wide range of experience.
+I have worked with several well-established counselling agencies, gaining a wide range of experience.
 I have worked on the women’s service team for the Salford Foundation, working with women who had experienced domestic abuse and sexual assault; many of these women were going through the family courts, fighting to keep their children.
 I’ve worked with Manchester Mind as a therapist on short-term therapy sessions.
 And, I have worked with men who have experienced domestic abuse and sexual assault at Salford University’s Domestic Violence Counselling Service.

 In addition to my private practice, I currently work with teenagers and young adults in an educational setting.